-In November 2015, we appointed Mr. Jorge Gonzalez as President and CEO.
-Mr. Gonzalez's wife owns a spa business that leases space in one of our commercial properties.
+Mr. Jorge Gonzalez' wife owns a spa business that leases space in one of our commercial properties.
 The lease was entered into prior to Mr. Gonzalez becoming an executive officer and lease payments are at market rates.
 The lease obligations for the 2015 fiscal year through January 2019 (the end of the current term of the lease) are approximately \$210,000 (including CAM reimbursements of approximately \$67,000).

-Fairholme Capital has served as an investment adviser to the Company since April 2013.
-Mr. Berkowitz, the Founder, Managing Member and Chief Investment Officer of Fairholme Capital, and the President and a director of the Fairholme Fund, is the Chairman of our Board of Directors.
-The Fairholme Fund owned approximately 31.1% of our common stock as of February 26, 2016.
-Pursuant to the terms of an Investment Management Agreement, as amended, Fairholme Capital has agreed to supervise and direct the investments of investment accounts established by us in accordance with the investment guidelines and restrictions set forth in such agreement.
-During 2015, the investment guidelines required that, as of the date of any investment (i) at least 50% of the investment accounts be held in cash or cash equivalents, (ii) no more than 15% of the investment accounts may be invested in securities of any one issuer (excluding the U.S. Government), (iii) any investment in any one issuer (excluding the U.S. Government) that exceeds 10%, but not 15%, requires the consent of at least two members of the Investment Committee and (iv) the investment accounts may not be invested in common stock securities.
-Fairholme Capital receives no compensation for its services as our investment advisor.
+Fairholme Capital has served as an investment advisor to the Company since April 2013.
+As of March 30, 2017 the funds managed by Fairholme Capital beneficially owned approximately 33.75% of our common stock.
+Mr. Bruce Berkowitz is the Chief Investment Officer of Fairholme Capital, a director of Fairholme Trust Company, LLC and the Chairman of our Board of Directors.
+Mr. Cesar Alvarez also serves as a director of Fairholme Trust Company, LLC and is a member of our Board of Directors.
+Mr. Howard Frank serves as Independent Director on the Fairholme Fund and is a member of our Board of Directors.
+Fairholme Capital does not receive any compensation for services as our investment advisor.

+Pursuant to the terms of an Investment Management Agreement, as amended (the "Agreement"), an affiliate of Fairholme agreed to supervise and direct the investments of investment accounts established by us in accordance with the investment guidelines and restrictions approved by the Investment Committee of our Board of Directors.
+The investment guidelines are set forth in the Agreement and require that, as of the date of any investment: (i) no more than 15% of the investment account may be invested in securities of any one issuer (excluding the U.S. Government) and (ii) any investment in any one issuer (excluding the U.S. Government) that exceeds 10%, but not 15%, requires the consent of at least two members of the Investment Committee.
+Effective November 1, 2016, we entered into an Amendment to the Agreement, pursuant to which we modified the investment guidelines and restrictions described in the Agreement to (i) decrease from at least 50% to 25% the amount of the investment account that must be held in cash and cash equivalents, (ii) permit the investment account to be invested in common equity securities; however, common stock investments shall be limited to exchange-traded common equities, shall not exceed 5% ownership of a single issuer and, cumulatively, the common stock held in our investment portfolio shall not exceed \$100.0 million market value, and (iii) provide that the aggregate market value of investments in common stock, preferred stock or other equity investments cannot exceed 25% of the market value of our investment portfolio at the time of purchase.
+All other material investment guidelines remain the same.